 Services for Students

 For students with documented disabilities, we provide accommodations and services to ensure equal access to educational programs and services in compliance with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (1990) and Rowan policy.
-Student Disability Services (SDS) part of the CTL office, facilitates the provision of these services and accommodations for students.
+Disability Services, part of the CTL office, facilitates the provision of these services and accommodations for students.
 Accommodations are determined on an individual basis using disability documentation and in consultation with the student.
 For more information on our process, click here.

 If you would like to request accommodations, please fill out this Request for Accommodations form and submit it to CTL with the appropriate, updated documentation.

-We have various resources, including printed texts, audio tapes, CD-ROMs, etc. Perhaps our best resource, however, is our bank of peer tutors.
-Our peer tutors are available to the students at any time, for any subject, free of charge.
+We have various resources, including printed texts, learning assessments, CDs, etc. Perhaps our best resource, however, is our bank of peer tutors.
+Our peer tutors are available to students at any time, for any subject, free of charge.

 We currently run a Preparation (PREP) Program for undergraduate students who are interested in health careers training - click here to find out more.